 Compare other federal and state exemptions. |

-If you hold property as tenancy by entirety with your spouse or if you move away: One spouse filing for bankruptcy (not both) might prevent the bankruptcy trustee from using the property equity to pay off debts.
-Also, You might be able to use the homestead exemption if you leave temporarily with the intent to move back in.
+If you hold property as tenancy by entirety with your spouse, or if you move away.
+One spouse filing for bankruptcy (not both) might prevent the bankruptcy trustee from using the property equity to pay off debts.
+Also, you might be able to use the homestead exemption if you leave temporarily with the intent to move back in.
 However, these are tricky areas of law.
-Talk with a local bankruptcy attorney before filing to ensure that you don't lose valuable property.
+Before filing, talk with a local bankruptcy attorney to ensure you don't lose valuable property.

-You can file for bankruptcy in Oregon after living there for more than 180 days.
-However, you must live in Oregon much longer before using Oregon exemptions—at least 730 days before filing, to be exact.
+You can file for bankruptcy in Oregon after living there for over 180 days.
+However, you must live in Oregon for at least 730 days before filing to use the current state's exemptions.
 Otherwise, you'd use the previous state's exemptions.